Shopify Demand Planning & Inventory Forecasting Reports

 Lower the chances of out-of-stock situations and prevent stock overflow.

-Accurate inventory forecasting and demand planning are essential for any store that works with its own warehouses.
+Accurate Shopify inventory planner and demand forecasting are essential for any store that works with its own warehouses.
 The precise forecast allows for preventing out-of-stock for trending products, reduces overstocks, and in time identifies dead inventory.

-Opposite to inventory value report, inventory forecasting - also known as demand planning - asks questions for all three time periods:
+Opposite to inventory value report, inventory planner - also known as Shopify demand forecasting - asks questions for all three time periods:

 • Past: How many products were sold, and how fast?